lighttransport/tinyusdz/README.md

 ## License

-TinyUSDZ is licensed under MIT license.
+TinyUSDZ is licensed under MIT license and Apache 2.0 license.
+(Doing relicensing.
+Will be relicensed to Apache 2.0)

 ### Third party licenses